5 Dental Office Design Tips to Put Patients and Team Members at Ease

 For example, an office might use muted browns and earth tones in their waiting area and then transition that into greens and blues in their exam room.
 When done properly, the color can evoke certain emotions and help guide patients from one end of the office to another.

-The key to a color story and balance is to look at those emotions.
-A pop of purple or red on a gray background can help balance out the aggression of the first colors while spicing up the neutrality of the second.
-Play around with color palettes to find a design that works for you and your team.
+The key to a cohesive color story and balance is to consider those emotions.
+A pop of purple or red on a gray background can help balance out the aggression of the first colors while adding a touch of spice to the neutrality of the second.
+Experiment with color palettes to find a design that suits you and your team.

 Patient education videos can be an informative, engaging, and low-stress way to explain procedures to your patients in a way that they understand.
 You can use these in your lobby or your exam room to prepare patients for treatment.

-Of course, you'll want to select a lobby TV program with a variety of content aimed at different audiences so you can make sure to connect with your patients.
-There should be videos appropriate for children, adults, and seniors to explain dental procedures, oral hygiene, and health.
+Of course, you’ll want to select a lobby TV with your patients.
+There should be videos suitable for children, adults, and seniors that explain dental procedures, oral hygiene, and overall health.

 This helps because patients can often feel anxious about dental procedures.
 Loading lobby TVs with patient education programming can ease their concerns by providing them with a better understanding of the procedures they may undergo.

-AR stands for augmented reality and there's a lot of different ways that it can be used in your dental office.
-From helping you design the layout in the first place to creating a soothing and immersive experience for patients, there are dozens of AR tools to help you improve patient care.
+AR stands for augmented reality, and it can be utilized in various ways within your dental office.
+From helping you design the layout in the first place to creating a soothing and immersive experience for patients, there are numerous AR tools available to help you enhance patient care.
 Here are just a few ways that AR can be incorporated into your dental office design.

 • Visualize office design: Designers can use AR to create virtual 3D models of the office space, which can be viewed through a mobile device or headset.
 This allows them to see how the design will look and feel in real time and adjust, as necessary.